awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 **To register a Run Command task for a maintenance window to update SSM Agent \(AWS CLI\)**

 1. Run the following command to register a Run Command task for the maintenance window using the `WindowTargetId` value in Step 3\.
+Replace each *example resource placeholder* with your own information\.
 The task updates SSM Agent by using the `AWS-UpdateSSMAgent` document\.

 ------
 #### [ Linux & macOS ]